Topological dynamics and the complexity of strong types: Preliminaries

 \begin{dfn} The {\em Ellis semigroup} of the flow $(G,X)$, denoted by $EL(X)$, is the closure of the collection of functions $\{\pi_g \sbmid g \in G\}$ (where $\pi_g: X \to X$ is given by $\pi_g(x)=gx$) in the space $X^X$ equipped with the product topology, with composition as the semigroup operation. \end{dfn}

 Since composition of functions in $X^X$ is continuous in the left coordinate, the semigroup operation on $EL(X)$ is also continuous in the left coordinate.
 Moreover, both $X^X$ and $EL(X)$ are $G$-flows, and minimal subflows of $EL(X)$ are exactly minimal left ideals with respect to the semigroup structure on $EL(X)$.
-We have the following fundamental fact proved by Ellis.
+We have the following fundamental fact proved by Ellis (e.g. see Corollary 2.10 and Propositions 3.5 and 3.6 of \cite{El}, or Proposition 2.3 of \cite{Gl}).

 \begin{fct} Let $S$ be a semigroup equipped with a compact, Hausdorff topology so that the semigroup operation is continuous in the left coordinate.
-Let $\M $ be a minimal ideal in $S$, and let $J(\M )$ be the set of all idempotents in $\M $.
+Let $\M $ be a minimal left ideal in $S$, and let $J(\M )$ be the set of all idempotents in $\M $.
 Then: \begin{enumerate}[label=\roman*), nosep] \item For any $p \in \M $, $Sp=\M p=\M $. \item $\M $ is the disjoint union of sets $u\M $ with $u$ ranging over $J(\M )$. \item For each $u \in J(\M )$, $u\M $ is a group with the identity element $u$, where the group operation is the restriction of the semigroup operation on $S$. \item All the groups $u\M $ (for $u \in J(\M )$) are isomorphic, even when we vary the minimal ideal $\M $. \end{enumerate} \end{fct}

 Applying this to $S:=EL(X)$, the isomorphism type of the groups $u\M $ (or just any of these groups) from the above fact is called the {\em Ellis group} of the flow $X$.